CJMcClure/nodefront/README.md

 Content Management System and (IMS) Inventory Management System, for use by small business as a store front solution.
 The front-end will ultimately be built in React or Angular.

-This prototype was built using NodeJS, ExpressJS, Sequelize, & Bootstrap.
+This prototype was built using NodeJS, ExpressJS, Sequelize, Bootstrap, & Stripe API.